-NOTE the LFO will track the last played note including pitch bend and global tuning and offset.
+NOTE LFO frequency will track the last played note including pitch bend and global tuning and offset.

-PITCH the LFO will track as per NOTE and also track the [BUTTON-MASTER PITCH] page.
+Р PITCH LFO frequency will track as per NOTE and also track the [BUTTON-MASTER PITCH] page.

 Press [BUTTON-UP] and [BUTTON-DOWN] simultaneously to always jump to the first option.